electron/electron/docs/tutorial/desktop-environment-integration.md

 This guide introduces how to integrate your application into those desktop environments with atom-shell APIs.

-## Recent documents
+## Recent documents (Windows & OS X)

-Windows and Mac OS X have provided easy access to recent documents opened by the application via JumpList and dock menu.
+Windows and OS X have provided easy access to recent documents opened by the application via JumpList and dock menu.

 __JumpList:__